mongodb/mongo-cxx-driver/etc/releasing.md

 Ensure there are no new or unexpected task failures.

+### Minimum Required MongoDB C Driver Version

+Ensure `mongoc_version_minimum` and related values are updated for the latest minimum required C Driver release.

+See the comment accompanying `mongoc_version_minimum` for a list of other sources to update.

 ### Coverity

 Ensure there are no new or unexpected issues with High severity or greater.